 I am a trained social scientist with over 10 years of experience in leading data-driven projects to inform and improve policy, with a particular focus on foreign interference, mis/disinformation, and the spread of political ideas.

-I study how political ideologies spread across borders and why states interfere in the domestic politics of other countries.
-Using cross-national statistical analysis, archival research, and machine learning methods to analyze political texts, my research illustrates how governments use foreign regime interference to undermine threatening political movements.
+In my doctoral research at Stanford University, I used cross-national statistical analysis, archival research, and machine learning methods to show how governments use foreign regime interference to undermine threatening political movements.
 More recently, my work focuses on how actors use traditional media tools and new social media platforms for these ends.

 My work has been published in both premier academic and policy outlets, including the Journal of Politics, Lawfare, Washington Post, and Foreign Policy.
 I have also coauthored three reports with the Stanford Internet Observatory analyzing the narratives, tactics, and cross-platform activities of foreign influence operations targeting the 2020 U.S. elections, the Afghan peace process, and UN peacekeeping operations in the Central African Republic.

 I am currently a Postdoctoral Fellow at the Center for International Security and Cooperation (CISAC) at Stanford University.
 Previously, I was a Predoctoral Fellow at the Belfer Center for Science and International Affairs at Harvard Kennedy School.

 At Stanford University, I was a Gerald J. Lieberman Fellow--one of the University's highest distinctions awarded to doctoral students for outstanding accomplishments in research, teaching, and leadership.
 Prior to pursuing my PhD, I was a Project Manager at the Global Research Institute.